AbhilashPalem258/SamplePay/README.md

 # SamplePay
 > A Demo project for learning iOS Framework integration with Cocoapods

-This demo projecct will help you in the following ways:
+This demo project will help you in the following ways:

 1. Create a swift framework
 2. Convert swift framework to Universal framework, which can be integrated by both iPhoneOS and iPhoneSimulator